magic-lantern/coprh-nlp-2021/presentation.md

 <!-- #region slideshow={"slide_type": "notes"} -->
 Historically, NLP systems were rule based - either rules based on grammar or rules based on matching specific words and phrases.
 Any domain expert can identify common words and phrases that could be used to identify specific elements in text for example.
 More specialized NLP experts where often Linguists - computational linguists - who codified rules of English and created complex sentence parse trees to then identify where information of a certain type would be found.
 It's my semi-educated guess that the rule based type of NLP is probably the most common and most popular.

+Next we get into how to fill your brain with techniques and tools for natural language processing
 <!-- #endregion -->

 ```python slideshow={"slide_type": "slide"}